 A great way to enhance your home is to check trading standards for all of your double glazing.
 Double glazing from installers that meet these standards is much more likely to offer excellent performance for your home.
 Windows and doors from these companies are usually more efficient, secure and durable.
 As a result, you could find that you make an investment that lasts for decades, adding value to your property each day.

 When you get windows from a FENSA registered installer, you'll always get a high-quality design.
 FENSA's standards are stringent, and each company that strives to meet them has to undergo independent inspection to ensure consistent trading standards in their double glazing designs and installations.
 No rogue traders will be able to meet FENSA's standards, so look for the logo to get an installation you ccan trust for your home.

 Let's face it, we could always do with help in catching rogue traders, so if you are an installer or a consumer and you believe that an installer is not quite what they claim to be, then please let us know.
 A good example of this in action is a company based in East London who were not registered as a FENSA installer, but were caught advertising the FENSA logo on their website.
 This was brought to FENSA's attention by a homeowner and FENSA reported it to the Trading Standards Agency.

 To make this a quicker process, FENSA provides a quick service via its website that allows anyone, installer or consumer, to check that a company is actually registered with FENSA or find registered installers in your area.
 You can do this by entering the exact company name.

-FENSAs role is enabling companies to self certify compliance with building regulations and disciplining those who are not complying with the regulations.
+FENSA's role is enabling companies to self-certify compliance with building regulations, and also in disciplining those who are not complying with the regulations.
 FENSA uses independent inspectors to check on installation work.
 FENSA also reports companies that practise foul play and posts information on companies that have been prosecuted.